owensgl/biol525D/index.md

 To get up to speed on working with a Unix system, take a look at the [unix help](resources/unix_ref.pdf) file.
 There are some resources there that will help you find the specific command you need for each task.

-**Week 1–4:** Something basic.

-**Week 5–7:** Something not that basic.

-**Week 8-12:** There will be sweat.

-## Data Repository

-Several of the hands-on tasks will involve data analysis on real samples.
-The data used in the class will be found on a WestCloud server which will be assigned to each student.

 ## Obtaining all the files on this site